rxt1077/it610/markup/exercises/volumes.typ

 #import "/templates/exercise.typ": exercise, code, admonition

+/* goals and exercise-name are used by index.typ that's why we define and then pass them to the show rule */
+#let exercise-name = "Volumes"
+#let goals = (
+	"Create a new volume",
+    "Run a container with a volume mounted",
+    "Create data on a volume",
+    "Back up a volume",
+)

 #show: doc => exercise(
   course-name: "Systems Administration",
-  exercise-name: "Docker Volumes",
+  exercise-name: exercise-name,
+  goals: goals,
   doc,
 )

-== Goals

-+ Create a new volume in Docker
-+ Run a postgres container with the volume mounted
-+ Create a new database on the volume
-+ Back up the volume

 == Creating a Volume